awsdocs/amazon-eventbridge-user-guide/doc_source/eb-log-ec2-instance-state.md

    1. In the navigation pane, choose **Logs**\.

-   1. Choose the name of the log group for your Lambda function, for example `/aws/lambda/function-name`\.
+   1. Select the name of the log group for your Lambda function \(`/aws/lambda/function-name`\)\.

-   1. Choose the name of the log stream to view the data provided by the function for the instance that you launched\.
+   1. Select the name of the log stream to view the data provided by the function for the instance that you stopped\.

-1. \(Optional\) When you're finished, you can open the Amazon EC2 console and stop or terminate the instance that you launched\.
+1. \(Optional\) When you're finished, terminate the stopped instance\.
 For more information, see [Terminate Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 ## Step 4: Confirm success<a name="success"></a>